 There may be a few drawbacks to this-

-The certification you choose should depend on your job prospect and the region you are working in.
-PMP and PRINCE2 are not competitors.
+The certification you choose should depend on your job prospects and the region you are working in.
+PMP® and PRINCE2® are not competing for credentials in all regions.
 A professional would benefit from the skills and knowledge that both of these certifications offer.

 PMP® and PMI® have registered trademarks of the Project Management Institute, Inc.

 Check out the Simplilearn's video on PMP® certification training course.